 Save Up for a Down Payment While Renting

 The reason saving up for a first house is such a challenge for many people is they are paying high rents while trying to save for a down payment.
 Somehow any down payment savings seem to vanish when a financial emergency arises.

 Consider a Lower Cost of Living Area

-One solution if you can’t afford to buy in your area on a realistic timeline is to look at houses in a lower cost of living area.
-But what will help you even more is to move into an area where housing is cheaper while you’re still renting.
+One solution, if you can’t afford to buy in your area on a realistic timeline, is to look at houses in a lower cost of living area.
+But what will help you even more is moving into an area where housing is cheaper while you’re still renting.

 4. Purchase a Less Expensive House

 This is the fourth and last strategy to come to if you are still just not able to save up for the down payment you need.
 In this case, you will need to lower the cost of a home you can buy.

 You need to weigh this against the first strategy, which is to just save for longer before jumping into buying a house.
 Buying a cheaper house is just not possible in some situations.
 Large families need more room, and the location of many jobs dictates that you live in higher cost of living areas.